When markets react, consider a broader historical perspective before changing your financial course.

 As of 12/31/21.
 Source: Raymond James Investment Strategy research.
 This example is for illustrative purposes only and is not indicative of the performance of any investment.
 It does not reflect the impact of taxes, management fees, or sales charges.

 Don’t inadvertently miss out on important recovery days by trying to time the market’s every movement.
 Instead, speak with your advisor about how your long-term plan is positioned to weather short-term volatility – and discuss whether temporary pullbacks are actually an opportunity to strategically add to your portfolio.

 Especially during declines, your advisor can act as a sounding board for your concerns.
 By talking about current events in light of your overall financial plan, your advisor can help provide reassuring perspective to help you stay the course and take advantage of any opportunities that tumultuous markets can present.

 Past performance may not be indicative of future results.
 There is no assurance these trends will continue.
 The market value of securities fluctuates and you may incur a profit or a loss.
 Investing involves risk including the possible loss of capital.
-This analysis does not include transaction costs which would reduce an investor’s return.
-Dollar cost averaging does not assure a profit and does not protect against loss.
+The S&P is a weighted, unmanaged index composed of 500 stocks believed to be a broad indicator of stock price movements.
+Investors cannot buy or invest directly in market indexes or averages.
+Past performance is no guarantee of future results.
+Dollar-cost averaging does not assure a profit and does not protect against loss.
 It involves continuous investment regardless of fluctuating price levels of such securities.
 Investors should consider their financial ability to continue purchases through periods of low price levels.